thomasbridge74/100-days-of-nautobot-archive/Day009_Python_Script_to_Jobs_Part_1/README.md

 'ceos-01>'
 ```

-Fantastic, we can communicate with the device.
-Let's try to grab the ```show version``` output from the device:
+Fantastic!
+We can communicate with the device.
+Let's grab the ```show version``` output from the device:

 ```
 >>> output = net_connect.send_command("show version")